bmitc/multimedia-programming-with-pure-data/README.md

     GEM: model loading plugins: ASSIMP3 OBJ
     GEM: video capture plugins: VIDS decklink vnc
     ```

+    If you receive a message like:
+    ```
+    Please (re)install the NewTek NDI Runtimes to use this plugin.
+    ```
+    then you can ignore it unless you want or need NDI.

 Once you have installed the `cyclone` library and added it to startup (be sure to add it as all lowercase), then you should additionally see the following printed out at startup: